Environmental, Social & Governance

 Anti-Corruption Policy

-We require our vendors to comply with our anti-corruption standards including periodically renewing certifications to the Company of the vendor’s compliance with the U.S. Foreign Corrupt Practices Act, the U.K. Bribery Act and other applicable anti-corruption laws and regulations.
+We require our product partners to comply with our anti-corruption standards including periodically renewing certifications to the Company of the vendor’s compliance with the U.S. Foreign Corrupt Practices Act, the United Kingdom Bribery Act and other applicable anti-corruption laws and regulations.

-As part of our broader anti-corruption efforts, we have adopted processes and procedures with the objective of avoiding transactions with countries sanctioned by the U.S. government.
-Among other compliance measures, we monitor business activity and third parties to reduce the risk of conducting transactions with sanctioned parties, specifically including persons and entities identified on the Specially Designated Nationals and Blocked Persons list maintained by the U.S. Department of the Treasury Office of Foreign Assets Control (“OFAC”).
+As part of our broader anti-corruption efforts, we have also adopted a Sanctions Compliance Policy which describes the processes and procedures we have implemented with the objective of avoiding transactions with countries sanctioned by the U.S. government.
+Our Sanctions Compliance Policy requires that we screen our product partners to reduce the risk of transactions with countries and parties that are embargoed and sanctioned by the U.S. government.

-We additionally have an expenditure and signature authority policy that is refreshed annually by our Board of Directors that covers the expenditure limits of our associates, including executives by level, and that further typically limits associates from binding the Company to contractual obligations outside of their principal areas of responsibilities.
+We have an expenditure and signature authority policy that is refreshed annually by our Board of Directors that covers the expenditure limits of our team members, including executives by level, and that further typically limits team members from binding the Company to contractual obligations outside of their principal areas of responsibilities.

 Conflict Minerals Policy